-The Institution is subject to ISR.
-In accordance to ISR Law as of December 31, 2019, 2018 and 2017, the rate was at 30% and will continue at the same percentage thereafter.
+The Financial Group is subject to ISR.
+In accordance to ISR Law as of December 31, 2019 and 2018 the rate was at 30% and will continue at the same percentage thereafter.

-Reconciliation of the accounting tax result - The main items affecting the determination of the Institution's tax result were: the annual adjustment for inflation, provisions, the difference between accounting and tax depreciation and amortization, the allowance for loan losses, provisions created for the expenses of prior years that were settled during the current year and the valuation of the financial derivatives instruments.
+Reconciliation of the accounting tax result - The main items affecting the determination of the Financial Group and their principal subsidiaries' tax result were the annual adjustment for inflation, provisions, the difference between depreciation accounting and tax depreciation and amortization, the allowance for loan losses, provisions created for the expenses of prior years that were settled during the current year and the valuation of the financial derivatives instruments.